Interval constraint programming for globally solving catalog-based categorical optimization: Interval constraint programming for globally solving catalog-based categorical optimization

-We describe the overall framework in Algorithm~\ref{alg:framework} ; its tree search structure is similar to spatial branch and bound solvers.
-It essentially transforms the global optimization problem into a numerical constraint satisfaction problem that keeps track of the best known upper bound $\tilde{f}$ of the global minimum $f^*$.
-The constraint $f \le \tilde{f}$ is enforced on each subspace and is dynamically updated whenever $\tilde{f}$ is improved.
-If a solution is sought within a tolerance $\varepsilon > 0$ of the global minimum, the dynamic constraint can be written $f \le \tilde{f} - \varepsilon$.
+In this section, we show how \textsc{Clutch} naturally fits within an interval branch-and-contract framework described in a generic fashion in Algorithm~\ref{alg:framework}.
+The generic operations are described in the following subsections: exploration of the search space, upper bounding, branching, lower bounding, and filtering.

-Our framework invokes a sequence of generic strategies described in Section~\ref{sec:generic-strategies}: exploration of the search space, lower bounding, filtering of the current subspace, upper bounding and branching.
-Lower bounding and filtering are performed before upper bounding as they rely on refutation: the current subspace should be discarded as soon as it is proven suboptimal or infeasible.
-The catalog-based contractor \textsc{Clutch} is described in Section~\ref{sec:clutch}.
+The global optimization problem is usually transformed into a numerical CSP that keeps track of the best known upper bound $\tilde{f}$ of the global minimum $f^*$.
+A solution is sought within a tolerance $\varepsilon > 0$ of the global minimum, which can be enforced on each subspace with the dynamic constraint $f(\variables) \le \tilde{f} - \varepsilon$.
+Consequently, points whose objective values do not improve upon $\tilde{f}$ by at least $\varepsilon$ are discarded.
+A corollary is that the box that contains the global minimizer might be discarded during the process.
+However, the algorithm is guaranteed to return an upper bound of $\tilde{f}$ within $\varepsilon$, together with the associated feasible point.